 - The command line processor lets you issue SQL statements against a DRDA server database.
-It flows the SQL statements to the database that you specify. - The database system monitor utility lets the system administrator monitor system connections.
-It also helps the system administrator determine the source of an error.
-The system administrator can correlate client applications with the corresponding jobs running on the DRDA server. - Import and export utilities let you copy data to and from a file on a workstation and a DRDA server database.
+It flows the SQL statements to the database that you specify. - Import and export utilities let you copy data to and from a file on a workstation and a DRDA server database.
 These files can then be used for importing data into databases, spreadsheets, and other applications running on your workstation. - The DB2 Connect trace utility lets application developers analyze the flow of the DRDA data stream between the DB2 Connect workstation and the DRDA server database management system. - The DB2 Control Center lets administrators create and schedule data replication jobs as well as perform other database administration tasks. - The DB2 Command Center provides a more graphical version of the command line processor.

-For more information about these utilities, see Chapter 5, "DB2 Connect Administration Utilities" on page 25.
+For more information about these utilities, see Chapter 5, "DB2 Connect Administration Utilities" on page 33.